 Consider what happens when you set an “attainable” goal of earning 10% more than you did last year.
 You might work 10% more.
 You might spend 10% more on ads or product creation.
 You might even reach out to 10% more potential clients.

 “Not bad!” you say.
 After all, that was your goal.

 But did that 10% goal inspire you to work harder?
 Or did it create a subconscious ceiling on your earning potential that you’re unable to break through?

 Rather than focusing on goals that are attainable and realistic, savvy entrepreneurs know that the key to incredible success lies in creating big lofty goals that feel out of reach—maybe even UN-attainable.

-Goal Setting for Entrepreneurs who Dream Big
+Goal Setting for Entrepreneurs Who Dream Big

-Of course, you cannot simply declare crazy goals and expect the universe to hand them to you.
+Of course, you cannot simply declare crazy goals and expect someone to hand them to you.
 And that’s exactly why putting aside those smart goals is so…smart.
 When you shun the attainable in favor of the “holy cow, how will I ever do THAT?” goal, you push yourself beyond those self-imposed limits and reach for the stars.

 So push your boundaries.
 When it comes to goal setting for entrepreneurs; Set big, DREAMY goals.
 Even if you fail, you’ll be much further ahead than those SMART goals would leave you.